Gio.Settings

 • settings (Gio.Settings) – The object which received the signal

-• keys ([int] or None) – an array of #GQuarks for the changed keys, or None
+• keys ([int] or None) – array of the keys which have changed

 Returns: